Considering a Solar Powered Pontoon Boat? Here’s Your Helpful Guide

 |The Microfiber Sponge Set provides all the tools needed to keep your solar panels clean and dirt-free.
 Wipe away stains, streaks and more.|

 Check Price on Amazon - Better Boat's microfiber sponge set includes a collapsible three-gallon bucket, a microfiber sponge, a microfiber cloth and two microfiber sponges.
+A boat squeegee is another awesome tool for cleaning solar panels.

 The Main Components of Solar Panels for Pontoon Boats